spiffe/spire-controller-manager/migration/README.md

 ### Why can't Kubernetes Workload Registrar entries be reused with SPIRE Controller Manager?

 SPIRE Controller Manager uses a different scheme for parenting SPIFFE IDs.
-Though it is technically possible to modify all the entries, its a lot easier to just allow SPIRE Controller Maanger to automatically replace the entries.
+Though it is technically possible to modify all the entries, its a lot easier to just allow SPIRE Controller Manager to automatically replace the entries.

 ### What happens if a Pod is deployed while I'm in the middle of this cutover?